safetyscore/simulation/README.md

 We would love your help on any of these fronts.

 ### Limitations

-* The number of days that can be represented on the graph is limited by the viewer's screen width.
-This is due to the fact that we restrict the graph drawing to whole integer values so as to avoid the antialiasing done by browser engines.

 * The interface hasn't yet been adapted to mobile browsers.